zhanhb/github-action-test/README.md

 Usage, Examples and Other documents
 -----
-The package names keep the same as orignal.
+The package names keep the same as original.
 Please visit https://github.com/ultraq/thymeleaf-layout-dialect for details.